Infections during childhood may contribute to a later diagnosis of intellectual disability (ID) and autism, according to a new study.

-While infections that occur during pregnancy are established causes of life-long behavioural and intellectual disabilities, few studies have investigated the relationship between infections in childhood and ID and ASD.
+While infections that occur during pregnancy are established causes of life-long behavioural and intellectual disabilities, few studies have investigated the relationship between infections in childhood and ID and autism.
 The researchers therefore set out to fill this gap.

 To do this, the authors of the study used data from a register-based cohort of more than 550,000 individuals born between 1987 and 2010, all of whom lived in Stockholm County.
 The researchers then followed the individuals from birth to their 18th birthday or December 31 2016.

 The authors considered potential confounders such as family socioeconomic factors, obstetric complications, and parental histories of treatment for infection.

 Childhood infections were overrepresented in individuals who were later diagnosed with an intellectual disability

 Of the 556,732 children included in the study, around half (50.8%) had at least one registered infection before age 18.
 The severity of these infections differed significantly between those who received specialised care for infection and those who did not.

 Among those who were not diagnosed with an infection during childhood, 5,803 (2.1%) were diagnosed with autism and 2,051 (0.7%) with ID.
 In comparison, of those who were diagnosed with one or more infection during childhood, 8,802 (3.1%) were diagnosed with autism and 4,465 (1.6%) with ID.